 Elements of a Dental Brochure

-The key to designing a successful dental brochure is pre planning to ensure that its focus and flow proceeds in a cohesive orderly manner.
+Teach Dental Group – states that the key to designing a successful dental brochure is pre planning to ensure that its focus and flow proceeds in a cohesive orderly manner.
 There are several important design elements that should included in the planning process.

 - Determine the Brochure’s Objective: Services provided by dentists either relate to oral disease and corrective measures or cosmetic dentistry.
 Brochures that that are produced to address a specific area tend to be more successful than those which overwhelm patients with a myriad of conflicting services.